ChrisDeFreitas/ElasticStack/README.md

 # ElasticStack
 - work in progress
-- will contain notes and scripts used to install and configure ElasticStac, estack, for monitoring logins and app executions
+- will contain notes and scripts used to install and configure ElasticStack, estack, for monitoring logins and app executions

 # References